AniMadurkar/Daily-Activities-and-Sports-Biomechanics-Analysis/README.md

 I venture to build a Streamlit dashboard that encompases relevant exploratory data analysis and machine learning for a variety of insights and objectives.
 I also plan to accompany a series on Medium to showcase what I built, found, and how others may join in on the fun.

-Link to Streamlit dashboard: https://animadurkar-daily-activities-and-sports-bi-streamlit-app-akeaba.streamlitapp.com/
+- Link to Streamlit dashboard: https://animadurkar-daily-activities-and-sports-bi-streamlit-app-akeaba.streamlitapp.com/
+- Link to DagsHub project to view modeling experiments: https://dagshub.com/AniMadurkar/sports-science

 DISCLAIMER: The streamlit dashboard that is deployed here is running only on 5% of the total dataset due to Github's large data file limitations.
 Follow the steps below to run the dashboard on the full dataset.